This article was updated on July 6, 2018.

 No one wants to linger on thoughts of natural or man-made disasters, but all companies are at risk when unpredictable events conspire to knock out power or cause significant physical damage.
-Approximately 25 percent of businesses never recover after a major disaster, according to a recent webinar hosted by the U.S. Small Business Administration.
+Approximately 25 percent of businesses never recover after a major disaster, according to the U.S. Small Business Administration.
 Avoiding this fate demands a vested effort in disaster preparedness: understanding common threats, creating a contingency plan and identifying key first steps to help mitigate event impact.

-Winter storms were the most common culprit in these disaster scenarios, but companies also need to prepare for damage from other sources.
-Hurricanes and tropical storms caused the biggest disaster-based losses from 1993 to 2012, followed by tornadoes, winter storms, terrorism and geological events.
+Winter storms are common culprits in disaster scenarios, but companies also need to prepare for damage from other sources.
+Hurricanes and tropical storms caused the biggest disaster-based losses from 1993 to 2012, according to Agility Recovery, followed by tornadoes, winter storms, terrorism and geological events.
 Man-made disasters, such as chemical plant explosions or oil spills, meanwhile, can result in similarly unexpected power outages or resource losses.

 The final component of effective disaster preparedness is to define a set of specific responses or first steps to likely events.
 To address loss of customers, for example, a "recovery-in-place" strategy helps minimize gaps in service.
 If this isn't possible, have a system to provide stakeholders and consumers with regular progress updates.
 Finally, it's critical to test recovery plans before disaster strikes.
 By running a variety of failure scenario drills, companies can avoid critical moments of hesitation during a disaster.

 According to Ready.gov, for example, companies will be well-served by addressing four key elements:

 - Business impact analysis: Determine functional effects of a disaster